walterhiggins/blog/posts/Exiles.md

 > People to enter our home, all six hungry and weak, and I was asked if I
 > could shelter two of the men in my already very-crowded cave, as if it
 > was my job to teach strangers the ways of the Red Valley People, and
-> asked to share my smoked deer meat&#151;even though it was never made clear
+> asked to share my smoked deer meat-even though it was never made clear
 > to me exactly how much smoked deer I should be giving to the People.
 > That's when I began to wonder exactly why I had joined the Red Valley People.
 > -- [Why I Am Leaving the People of the Red Valley (Ftrain.com)][2]